top of page

 Victoria, British Columbia

-In 1946, a pioneer family of Vancouver Island fishermen purchased a waterfront lot adjacent to Laurel Point in Victoria's Inner Harbour (marked 'X' in the photo above).
-They constructed a two-storey warehouse on this lot and launched their business of selling and shipping high-quality fish.
-One year later, a fire ravaged their neighbourhood and changed their business landscape, causing their business to shut down for good.
-They never returned.
+In 1946, a pioneer Vancouver Island fishing family purchased a waterfront lot adjacent to Laurel Point in Victoria’s Inner Harbour (marked “X” in the photo above).
+There, they constructed a two-storey warehouse and launched a business selling and shipping high-quality fish.
+One year later, a fire ravaged the surrounding neighbourhood, forcing the business to shut down for good.
+The family never returned.

 1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria's Inner Harbour